sfondev/downtidy/README.md

     + Comment the code properly
     + Maybe add reading config from JSON or similar
-    + Maybe add progress bars (probably unnecessary and will add dependencies (--progress? check if tqdm is already installed?))
+    + Maybe add progress bars (probably unnecessary and will add dependencies ("--progress"? check if tqdm is already installed?))
     + Maybe add color to the error "log" messages and to the exceptions strings (ANSI Escape codes?)
     + Fix bugs and improve performance where needed (Python+I/O are slow,so probably can only optimize memory used, stupidly made for loops or hashing time by just hashing a fixed number of blocks (might cause collisions))
     + Change paths from strings to Path types/class (is it better? :thonk:)
     + Maybe add "--folder" argument that allows the folder path given to be used as target to be tidied
+    + Maybe add "--dry-run" or "--dry" to simulate running the script on the downloads folder (or in the folder given to "--folder" if I end up implementing that)
-    + Maybe add different --log-level that allows to choose from completely silent,log to stdout(default), log to a file in the root of the folder to be tied (add exception for this file not to be tidied)
+    + Maybe add different "--log-level" that allows to choose from completely silent,log to stdout(default), log to a file in the root of the folder to be tied (add exception for this file not to be tidied)
     + Maybe reimplement in a faster language(like C++ or Rust) or in other scripting language (like Bash or POSIX shell), once I learn them properly (like I even know Python properly :LUL:)